Peer Mentorship Program

 Do you have the ability to influence?
 Are you enjoying SAIT and doing well academically (min.
 GPA 3.0)?
-Are you empathetic toward the ideas and experiences others?
+Are you empathetic toward the ideas and experiences of others?

 Sign up to be a peer mentor:

-- put your engaging communication techniques and critical-thinking abilities into practice;
+- put your engaging communication techniques and critical-thinking abilities into practice

-- build relationships along with your interpersonal skills;
+- build relationships along with your interpersonal skills

-- contribute to a great campus culture; and
+- contribute to a great campus culture

 - improve your career profile and gain credit for your co-curricular record.